spinnaker/spinnaker.github.io/community/gardening/what-to-hack.md

 - Stop by the #sig-documentation Slack channel if you want to help out with work related to the spinnaker.io website refresh!

-- Open issues, comment on issues and PRs to provide context, and review PRs in [the Spinnaker organization](https://github.com/spinnaker).
+- Open [issues](https://github.com/spinnaker/spinnaker/issues), comment on issues and PRs to provide context, and review PRs in the [Spinnaker Project repo](https://github.com/spinnaker/spinnaker).

 - Add quality answers to [questions tagged "Spinnaker" on StackOverflow](https://stackoverflow.com/questions/tagged/spinnaker).
 End your answers with the suggestion that users [join Spinnaker Slack](https://join.spinnaker.io).
 To get points for your answers, share question links in the __[#gardening-general](https://spinnakerteam.slack.com/archives/CV4A90DPF)__ channel and indicate your username.